Setting up Prebid with the AppNexus Publisher Ad Server

 You’ll need one creative per ad size you’d like to serve.
 You can re-use a creative across any number of line items and campaigns.

-Follow the creative setup instructions in Add Creatives with the settings described below.
+Follow the creative setup instructions in Add Creatives with the following setting:

 Note that creatives are automatically marked as inactive by the AppNexus systems after 45 days of inactivity.
 This may happen to Prebid creatives since they are loaded relatively infrequently compared to other use cases.
 For help with mitigating this issue, please contact your AppNexus representative.